jaepass/jaepass/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a **Frontend Developer & Designer** currently building 💻 and designing 🖌️ product at [Chec/Commerce.js](https://commercejs.com/) powered by at least 4 espresso shots a day ☕.
+I'm a **Front-end Engineer & Designer** currently building 💻 and designing 🖌️ product at [Chec/Commerce.js](https://commercejs.com/) powered by at least 4 espresso shots a day ☕.
 Coming from a diverse career journey, I've never felt more at home in tech, especially in my current kickass startup company.
-I spend most of my days implementing UI features, building integrations with our tool, writing documentations and tutorials, and creating graphics icons and illustrations.
+I spend most of my days developing UI features, design systems, integrations; writing documentations and tutorials; and creating graphics icons and illustrations.

-I am also a Canada Chapter Leader at [Frontend Foxes](https://www.frontendfoxes.org/) 🦊, which is a non-profit international organization aiming to provide diversity in developer communities.
-As part of the initiative, we run worldwide events, meetups, and workshops for women and people who identify as women to learn frontend technologies.
+I am also a Community Leader and Curriculum Contributor at [Frontend Foxes](https://www.frontendfoxes.org/) 🦊 It is a non-profit international organization started  aiming to provide diversity in developer communities.
+As part of the initiative, we run worldwide events, meetups, and workshops for women and people who identify as women to learn front-end technologies.

-Away from pushing pixels at work, I try to keep myself busy and spend most of my time with my 👦🏻.
+Away from pushing pixels at work, I love spending outdoors with friends and family.
 I also love biking 🚴‍, adventuring/hiking, engaging with the developer community 💬, swimming in seas/lakes 🏊🏻‍, traveling 🗺️ (pre-covid), and currently learning the violin, my dream instrument.
 I speak three languages 🇨🇦🇸🇬🇮🇹 or more or less, I prefer to call myself try-lingual.

 ### 📝 Latest articles